 Let’s face it: Toddler and preschool age boys are busy.
 They like to use their bodies to explore the world.
 Enter Playfoam.
 It’s not like any other clay or Play-doh.
 Playfoam is made of tiny foam beads that stick together.
 It doesn’t make a mess, and best of all, it never dries out!
 Kids love the fun texture of Playfoam in their hands as they create with it.
 Parents love that it gives a good tactile experience without being messy!

-If your toddler loves The Incredibles 2, these Incredibles action figures would be a great gift.
-Baby Jack Jack won’t actually catch on fire, guaranteed.
+If your toddler loves superheroes, these action figures would be a great gift.
 These figures are the perfect size for small hands and are so fun for boys to play with.
-Another fun way to use these fun action figures--put them on your toddler’s birthday cake as cake toppers!
+Another fun way to use these fun action figures–put them on your toddler’s birthday cake as cake toppers!